reinimax/image-toolkit/README.md

 There is only one API endpoint, which takes a lot of parameters.
 OpenAPI is great if you have a lot of small endpoints and methods, but that's not the case here.
 What I really needed was to document the single image manipulation operations.
 At the end, I decided to use [pdoc](https://pdoc.dev/), an easy to use library that generates pretty neat documentation and integrate it with [mkdocs](https://www.mkdocs.org/), linking this README file to the generated documentations index file using [pymdown-extensions](https://github.com/facelessuser/pymdown-extensions).
 - In a similar vein, I looked into [APIflask](https://apiflask.com/) which has some neat features.
 But in the end I decided to stick with vanilla Flask and making some adoptions manually (e.g. making sure error responses are always sent as JSON instead of text/html).
 The reason is, I wanted to keep things simple and avoid the application being overloaded with features that I don't really use, especially since I decided against going with the OpenAPI approach.
+- For implementing different formats in which the image can be returned, I decided to follow an approach very similar to the one for operations: Create a new file that defines saving functions and dynamically call them if a valid image format was submitted.
+I tried first a simpler approach with dynamically passing arguments to the `save` function of the `Image` class.
+This is less code, but I decided against it for 2 reasons:
+First, defining custom save functions allows for better auto-generated documentation.
+And second, perhaps more important, it allows for providing default arguments that are different from the ones provided by Pillow, and for additional validation.
+The chosen approach is more verbose, but I find it also more robust and explicit.

 ## Acknowledgements
 - Huge thanks to [HuggingChat](https://huggingface.co/chat/) for providing suggestions and feeback regarding some initial design decisions ([link to the chat](https://hf.co/chat/r/Oqo8rfK))